 Medicare is coverage from the federal government for civilian Americans over 65 or under 65 with certain health conditions.
 This coverage is for non-VA doctors, facilities, and hospitals.
 VA is coverage for ex-military to be used VA facilities.

 Is there a limit to the number of years that you can receive VA benefits?

 No, there is not typically a limit of years for your VA benefits.

 The Medicare Part A deductible is for the hospital portion of Medicare.
 It’s a per-occurrence deductible, and you pay it for each new hospital benefit period.
 In , the deductible is $1,600.

 Getting Help with VA Coverage and Medicare

-We know there is a lot to unpack when combining your government coverage with Medicare.
+We know there is much to unpack when combining your government coverage with Medicare.
 Fortunately, there is help.
 Our licensed agents are well versed and specialize in Medicare.
-They can help evaluate your situation, and help you make the best decision for your needs.
+They can help evaluate your situation and help you make the best decision for your needs.